PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 89 "Background sync" %}}

-The Background sync API will trigger if there is a pending action that occured in the browser but when the user was offline.
+The Background sync API will trigger if there is a pending action that occurred in the browser but when the user was offline.

 For example, imaging you are uploading a form and you go offline.
 When the user